The Latest News From

 What is LEED Home Energy Rating?

-There are multiple ways for builders to achieve LEED certification with their new construction homes or major renovations.
-Some of these include enhancing indoor air quality (efficient ventilation, carbon dioxide monitoring), optimizing efficiency in water usage (i.e. in showerheads, toilets, faucets), and selecting low emission products (i.e. Energy Star appliances, furnaces, air conditioners).
+Some of these include enhancing indoor air quality (efficient ventilation, carbon dioxide monitoring), optimizing efficiency in water usage (i.e., in showerheads, toilets, and faucets), and selecting low-emission products (i.e., Energy Star appliances, furnaces, and air conditioners).

 For more information on LEED in Canada and strategies recommended for meeting the set standards, visit the Canada Green Building Council.